 The Western Orthodox University prepares students for degrees at Associate, Bachelor, Master and Doctor levels in most areas, but restricts candidacy in some areas such as laboratory-based science subjects and licensable disciplines to individuals who are already graduates or hold a professional licence/qualification in those areas.
 The University does not grant degrees in allopathic medicine.
 Some programmes in alternative medicine and related disciplines may be available to established practitioners who are already professionally licensed by a recognized body and seek a further credential for the purposes of professional and personal development.

-The University’s degree diploma is accompanied by a Supplement that acts in place of a transcript and puts the award into context.
+The University’s degree certificate is accompanied by a Higher Education Achievement Report that acts in place of a transcript and puts the award into context.

 All academic programmes offered by the University involve instruction, which may be provided by distance (for example by email) and assessment of academic work, and the fees for these programmes include the provision of academic guidance.
 However, the University also awards some degrees other than by assessment and these are discussed in the final section on this page.

 The University’s degree programmes are designed to be fully external: that is to say no formal classroom attendance is required.
 However, in some cases, programmes leading to a credential awarded by the University may be offered by one of the University’s affiliated campuses and these may differ in some details from those described below.

 The degrees awarded by the University under its incorporation in the Commonwealth of Dominica include the following:

 - Bachelor of Arts, Bachelor of Science, Bachelor of Business Administration, Bachelor of Letters, Bachelor of Philosophy, Bachelor of Music, Bachelor of Divinity, Bachelor of Theology for Ministry

 - Master of Studies, Master of Science, Master of Business Administration, Master of Letters, Master of Education, Master of Philosophy, Master of Music, Master of Divinity, Master of Theology